nubenetes/awesome-kubernetes/docs/terraform.md

 - [dzone: Immutable Infrastructure CI/CD Using Hashicorp Terraform and Jenkins](https://dzone.com/articles/immutable-infrastructure-cicd-using-hashicorp-terr) This extensive article should leave few questions unanswered about creating your infrastructure.
 - [dev.to: Provisioning AWS Infrastructure using Terraform and Jenkins CI/CD](https://dev.to/aws-builders/provisioning-aws-infrastructure-using-terraform-and-jenkins-cicd-pgj)
+- [github.com/vijaykedar/jenkins-setup-using-terraform](https://github.com/vijaykedar/jenkins-setup-using-terraform) This Terraform configuration automates the setup of a Jenkins server on an AWS EC2 instance.
+It provisions the necessary infrastructure and installs Jenkins along with its dependencies.

 ### Alternatives to Terraform